HKU-HealthAI/BrainVLM/README.md

 ## Prepare test data files:

-We provide a json file for test: [example_test.json](./example_test.json) (includes 2 patients, patient1 and patient2).
-BrainVLM supports nii.gz and npy files as input.
+We provide a sample JSON file for testing: [example_test.json](./example_test.json), which includes data for two patients (patient1 and patient2).
+BrainVLM supports .nii.gz and .npy file formats as input.

 ### 1. Test data example:
 For [patient1](examples/patient1/), it includes 6 MRI sequences stored in the directory structure shown below.
 Each file corresponds to a specific MRI modality.
 ```